In this guide, I’m going to show you a proven framework on how to create a B2B sales funnel from scratch or refine the existing sales process.

 Sales funnel velocity is a trajectory of your revenue based on your sales funnel stats as:

-Sales funnel velocity shows the healthiness of sales funnel, helps to set up objective revenue quota for sales, and predicts future revenue.
+Sales funnel velocity shows the healthiness of the sales funnel, helps to set up objective revenue quota for sales and predicts future revenue.

 I’ll cover sales funnel velocity and every metric in the details later in this guide.